International Bomber Command Centre: Objectives

 The project was created to act as a point of "recognition, remembrance and reconciliation for Bomber Command".

 IBCC aims to tell the personal stories of service men and women of RAF Bomber Command, ground crews and civilians affected by the bombing campaigns on both sides of the conflict during the Second World War and beyond to the Cold War era.
 The centre provides a comprehensive record of the role of Bomber Command's squadrons and digitally displays historical documents and photographs relating to the activity of Bomber Command, in an interactive and immersive exhibition.

 Digital archive

-The IBCC has created a digital archive on Bomber Command in partnership with the University of Lincoln.
-The IBCC Digital Archive focuses on people’s stories of RAF Bomber Command and the bombing war in Europe, 1939-1945, from the perspectives of ground, air, military and civilian, on both sides of the conflict.
-Much of the archive was publicly unavailable before.
-The archive currently holds over 40,000 items, including 1,300 oral history interviews, in 2,500 collections.
+The IBCC has created a digital archive in partnership with the University of Lincoln.
+The IBCC Digital Archive includes material on the bombing of Europe from both Allied and Axis forces and civilians, primarily through material donated through private collections, including oral interviews and memorabilia.
+As of 2026, the archive holds over 43,000 items spanning over 2,000 collections.